How to choose a Christmas tree? – Sapin Belge Skip to content

 Check the freshness of the tree

-Some types of Christmas trees will turn from a rich, deep green to a dull gray-green if they are too dry.
+Some types of Christmas trees turn from a rich, deep green to a dull gray-green if they are too dry.
 Use caution and keep in mind that green is best.

 Tips for caring for your Christmas tree